Last week, we looked at the 6 common ecommerce mistakes new business owners make with their website.

 2. Your prices don’t match your products

 Even though I haven’t yet seen your store, the majority of people starting new ecommerce stores are probably doing so with dropshipping.
+According to MailMunch, that’s a usual practice but in order to succeed, you need to have a solid strategy behind that.

 For the most part, that means getting your products manufactured in China and purchasing them through AliExpress and using Oberlo or something similar.